wouterbulten/wouterbulten.github.io/_posts/recipes/2018-02-26-perfect-chocolate-mousse-my-go-to-recipe.md

 Within this system we are looking for a chocolate with three drops, this results in a mousse with a nice texture.
 A three-drops chocolate corresponds to a chocolate that contains around 37% cocoa butter.

 It is possible to deviate from this system.
 I, for example, sometimes mix chocolates to achieve a certain flavour or explicitly try to get a different texture.
-Just remember, in general the closer to the the three drops the better.
+Just remember, in general the closer to the three drops the better.

 No professional chocolate available?
 You can use store-bought general brands but keep in mind that the end product can differ slightly due to changes in cocoa butter content.